 If you buy a very young seedling or grow from seed, the seedling may have multiple trunks.
 It’s best to avoid pruning extra trunks away until the sapling is at least 1 year old.
 After that point, if you want a single-trunked tree, select the best-looking trunk to keep and trim the others away cleanly.

 Pruning should be done before buds set in the early spring.
 If possible, make sure any pruning wounds have time to dry and scab over before the next rain to reduce the risk of disease transmission.
-Fruiting occurs on the prior year’s wood, so don’t remove much of the most recent growth or you can impact harvest.
+Olive trees produce fruit on the prior year’s wood, so don’t remove much of the most recent growth or you can impact harvest.
 Thinning to improve airflow in the canopy is fine.
 You shouldn’t have to prune heavily that often; a good thinning every two years should be fine.

 Propagation of olives can be performed from seed or cuttings.
 However, the best-growing olives are often nursery starts as they are healthy and ready to plant.